Why Get the Flu Vaccine?

 There are other good reasons too:

 - It's extra important for people with some medical conditions (like kidney disease, diabetes, HIV, heart problems, or asthma) to get a flu vaccine.
-They're more likely to have serious health problems (like pneumonia) if they get the flu.
+They are more likely to have serious health problems (like pneumonia) when they get the flu.

 - Getting vaccinated protects the people around you.
 Because there's less chance you'll get the flu and pass it on, you help protect people who might get very ill from the flu — like babies, people with serious medical conditions, and the elderly.

 Flu viruses usually cause the most illness during the colder months of the year.
 In the United States, flu season is from October to May.

 The best time to get a flu vaccine is before flu season starts.
 Getting it as soon as it's available, usually around September, gives the body time to build immunity.
 Your mom or dad can find out about vaccine availability from your doctor's office, or you can ask your school nurse.